ujjwal717/salaries-analysis/README.md

   according to the amount of average salary and is directy proportional that is higher the average salary, bigger the bubble.
 Also, legends are supported and legends are according to the company size.

-  **Insight 1 :-** I found that medium sized companies often pay more than small size and large size company in almost all the roles.
+  **Insight 1 :-** I found that medium sized companies often pay more than small size and large size company in many roles.

   **Reason 1 :-** The possible reason for that is the fact that, a medium sized company has more scope of growth which means the growth potential and possibility of growth is higher as compared to large sized companies(they are already big and they may also have growth potential but it won't be as much as a medium sized company).
 The medium sized companies might be